 The law permits you to send emails to business email addresses on business matters.
 But your email must have an 'unsubscribe' mechanism.
 This can be a link to an unsubscribe page or one line saying something like 'to unsubscribe, reply to this email with the word 'Remove' in the subject heading'.
 If you receive an unsubscribe notification you are not permitted to email that person again.

 Electric Marketing's email lists have been compiled by calling the relevant company and requesting the email address, either from the person, the person's PA or someone associated with the person.
-This method of collection complies fully with the Data Protection Act, the incoming GDPR which will replace it and the DMA's (more stringent) code of practice.
+This method of collection complies fully with GDPR (General Data Protection Regulation) and the DMA's (more stringent) code of practice.
 Use of these email addresses complies with the Privacy & Electronic Communications (EC Directive) Regulations (2003) which governs email marketing.
 These lists can be used with email broadcasting software.

 19th century entrepreneur John Wanamaker, once famously said that one half of his advertising was wasted, the trouble was he didn't know which half.
 Emarketers know exactly which emails were wasted as every campaign will generate 'sorry this inbox is full' messages and 'cannot deliver' notices.
 This is normal.
 Do not be upset if up to 10% of your emails fail to arrive.
 Your email may be picked up as spam, the server may be programmed to reject emails from your server, the target's server may be down, the person's inbox may be full or any number of technical issues could have affected the arrival of your email.
 We suggest that you read the message which returned the email and if it was a 'soft bounce' ie a server problem, send it again a few days later.

 See our guide How to get your email delivered to your target's inbox Remember that if you receive an 'out of office' reply, your email did arrive, but your target has not seen it yet.